JuliaSobczak/JuliaSobczak.github.io/_posts/2024-02-03-holding-fast-in-red-shanks.md

 *The neon blue dots scattered across their bodies shine like tiny stars; [Florent’s Guide to the Florida, Bahamas, and Caribbean Reefs](https://reefguide.org/carib/pixhtml/yellowtaildamsel14.html){:target="_blank"}*

-She and I continued following the wall slowly leaving the protection of the small rocks, suddenly the push and pull of the waves grew much stronger, it was like an underwater rollercoaster ride.
+She and I continued following the wall slowly leaving the protection of the small rocks, suddenly the push and pull of the waves grew much stronger like an underwater rollercoaster ride.
 I picked my head up out of the water and was briefly startled at the size of swell rushing towards us, but the reef grew so near the surface that it was providing a natural break-water for us and only a fraction of the potential power made it over.

 It was awesome to witness the waves growing and crashing from below the surface too.
 I dove down and rolled over to look up at the surface.
 The patterns created by the white frothy caps were entrancing to say the least.
 I haven’t ever had the opportunity to witness that spectacle before and took a few minutes to observe before we headed back to the skiff.